How to do a Patent Search Yourself? – A Patent Search Tutorial

 The Precision/Recall scale helps you strike balance between most relevant and somewhat relevant results.
 If you increase precision, highly relevant and narrow keywords will be chosen.
 If you increase recall, your search may go broad.

 Applicants many a time file a single application in multiple patent offices.
-Global Dossier gives access to file wrappers of corresponding patent offices at a single place.
-Similarly, CCD provides citation data of patent applications from five patent offices at a single place.
+Global Dossier gives access to file wrappers of corresponding patent offices in a single place.
+Similarly, CCD provides citation data of patent applications from five patent offices in a single place.

 Thus, if you are conducting a free search (on a national patent office website) and are ignoring Espacenet, you, no doubt, are making a mistake.
-And performing a patent search on Espacenet isn’t going to be tough for you for you have already known how to conduct a patent search on the USPTO database, Google Patents, and WIPO as well.
+And performing a patent search on Espacenet isn’t going to be tough for you already know now how to conduct a patent search on the USPTO database, Google Patents, and WIPO as well.

 To start searching on Escpacenet by the EPO, enter https://worldwide.espacenet.com/ on the address bar of your browser and you will be presented with the screen below.
 On the LHS column of the screen, you will find three search options – Smart, Advanced, and Classification – to choose from which are similar to the WIPO and USPTO’s search options.